asem1401/finance-tracker/README.txt

 Made with Java and PostgreSQL.

-Made by Assem Kadulbekova, Danial Seit, Aip Dilnur, Mukhammedkhanafiya Kuandyk,
+Made by Assem Kadulbekova, Danial Seit, Aip Dilnur, Mukhammedkhanafiya Kuandyk.